eshwen/SVJ_production/README.md

 - Finish writing Python version of scripts and tidy up.
 - Sometimes there are issues when hadding the component miniAODs.
 Need to fix that.
 - Port hard scatter/matrix element calculations to MadGraph, and then shower with Pythia.
+- Think about adding CRAB support.
+Would be able to submit easily from different machines, and can monitor/resubmit jobs easily.